 Once you have the right GPS track you need to transfer it to your GPS-enabled device (smartphone, handheld GPS device or GPS watch).

 To use GPS tracks with your smartphone, you will need an app that supports GPS tracks.
-Endomondo is a good option because it comes for free and is available both for iOS and Android devices.
+Endomondo is an okay option because it comes for free and is available both for iOS and Android devices.
+Furthermore, many already have it installed on their smartphones.
 However, it has certain limitations; it requires internet connection and doesn’t support topographic maps (it uses Google maps).
 A better option is Gaia GPS app (available for iOS and Android) which supports topographic maps (see more here) and also works without internet connection (offline maps).
 However, the app doesn’t come for free; it requires a subscription which costs from $ 10 to $ 30 per year (see pricing here).

 Endomondo covers the import of GPS tracks here.
 However, importing GPS tracks to Endomondo is a little more complicated.
 First you need to add a workout (import from file) and then you need to find this workout on the calendar (date when the GPS track was created).
 If you don’t know when the GPS track was created (you downloaded the track from the internet for example) it can be quite a hassle to find it on the calendar.
 After finding the track on the calendar you open it and then you should click on the arrow next to the map.
 Select create route and the route will be available in your Android or iOS app shortly after that.